mideind/Yfirlestur/README.md

 The core spelling and grammar checking functionality of Yfirlestur.is is provided by the [GreynirCorrect](https://github.com/mideind/GreynirCorrect) engine, by the same authors.
-The engine is currently in early release and user feedback is greatly appreciated, either through GitHub Issues or by e-mail to [mideind@mideind.is](mailto:mideind@mideind.is).
+User feedback is greatly appreciated, either through GitHub Issues or by e-mail to [mideind@mideind.is](mailto:mideind@mideind.is).

 ## HTTPS API